 Nest boxes and more trees to the rescue

-If you’re like most people and don’t have a snag or a mature tree with decay on your property, consider adding a species-appropriate nest box for cavity nesters like chickadees, nuthatches, woodpeckers, swallows or owls that is sited correctly and is accessible for annual cleaning.
+If you’re like most people and don’t have a snag or a mature tree with decay on your property, consider adding a species-appropriate nest box for cavity nesters like chickadees, nuthatches, woodpeckers, swallows, or owls that is sited correctly and is accessible for annual cleaning.
+Though not as good as natural nest sites due to their inability to insulate as real tree cavities do, boxes are better than nothing.

 Lastly, if you’ve lost a tree or have the space for one more, consider planting a regional native replacement (or two or three) that will thrive in the site’s conditions.
-We need to keep planting and protecting, so the cycle can continue.
+It’s crucial that we keep planting and protecting, so the cycle can continue.